Scirra/Construct-bugs/README.md

 In general you can probably skip attaching a video unless we ask for one.
 They can be helpful if we are having trouble reproducing the problem from the written steps to reproduce, since we can watch exactly what you are doing.
 If you don't mind sparing the time, you could attach a video alongside written steps to reproduce just in case we need it.

+## Issues must have real-world relevance

+With a complex piece of software like Construct, it can be possible to create deliberately obscure projects, or intentionally obscure sequences of steps, that can produce unexpected results or even crashes.
+However if nobody using Construct in a normal fashion ever encounters such problems, then they have no relevance to the real-world usage of Construct.
+We are committed to developing robust, quality software that customers can depend on.
+However we have found that fixing such issues is basically a waste of time, and can in fact degrade the quality of Construct, as every change carries a risk of causing other problems.
+So while in theory it is useful to report such issues "just in case" someone runs in to it, in practice it is not.
+We are a small team with limited resources, and we want to focus our limited time on supporting people using Construct for real-world purposes, rather than dealing with difficult and time-consuming problems that are irrelevant to customers.
+So we may sometimes close issues without fixing them if we feel the report involved deliberately hunting for problems, or otherwise does not represent realistic use of Construct.

 ## Community guidelines
 Our staff are here to help you.
 We have experienced engineers who have dealt with thousands of bug reports.
 The vast majority of reporters are helpful and are happy to work with us.
 However if you don't co-operate or are unnecessarily combative in dealing with staff, we will close your report and stop investigating it.
 We will resume investigation on the report if someone files it complying with the guidelines.
 For more details please refer to the [Forum & Community guidelines](https://www.construct.net/en/forum/general/open-topic-33/forum-community-guidelines-141035) which also apply to bug reports.